Remember how it felt on your best days when you were twenty-five?

 8. Love Your Body.
 When we lose our mojo, we can mistreat our bodies with too much alcohol, fatty/sugary foods, or medications.
 It’s impossible to get your groove back when your body is sedated with yucky stuff.
 Treat your body with loving kindness.
 Eat mojo-supporting foods like lots of veggies, fruits and lean meats and less processed, high fat bad-for-you foods.
 Here’s a list of the top ten mood-boosting foods and a list of the worst foods for your mood.

 9. Train Your Brain.
 When you are down on your mojo, your mind likes to take over with negative thoughts, worry, and over-thinking.
 You have to treat your unruly mind the way you would a puppy or small child.
-Every time it spirals off into negative thinking, redirect your thinking to positive memories or thoughts, gratitude or anything pleasant.
+Every time it spirals off into negative thinking, redirect your memories to positive thinking or thoughts, reasons to be grateful or anything pleasant.
 You will have to do this many times until your mind knows you mean business.
 Before long, it will be natural for you to redirect negative thinking patterns.

 10. If Your Mojo Is Late, Don’t Wait.
 If you have taken action to get your groove back, but you are still feeling lethargic, tired or in the dumps after a few weeks, absolutely go to your doctor.
 There are a variety of physical and emotional reasons for feeling this way, and it might be something as simple as low iron or poor sleeping habits.
 When you have little energy, you may not feel like making an appointment.
 But don’t give up your precious, beautiful days to a mojo thief.
 Take action and reclaim your magic.